 24. Alexa, start Animal Game/Capital Quiz.
 Try playing 20 questions (all animals, no minerals thankfully!) or helping kids with geography.
 There are plenty more games and quizzes, but these two in particular great for kids in grade school.

 25. Alexa, start Star Wars quiz.
-Like that won’t your favorite thing ever.
+Like that won’t your favorite thing ever, especially with Season 2 of the Mandalorian in the mix.

 26. Alexa, play Jeopardy.
 Trivia geeks, like me, will love the six Jeopardy style questions that Alexa asks each day.
 Just don’t forget to answer in the form of a question!